lehitoskin/ivy/README.md

   filenames.)
 The same effect occurs when selecting multiple images from File -> Open.

+- You may append files to a collection through File -> Append.
+When using the Append functionality on an empty collection (e.g. when first opening Ivy) only the files selected will be available for viewing.

 - To add a tag or list of tags to an image, simply enter them into the tag text field, separated by a comma and a space.
 E.g., `flower, beach, roller coaster` and then press the "Set" button or the Enter key.